scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 either by custom computer code or through an interactive graphical user interface (GUI).

-This disjointed approach is a reflection of history: text-only environments, where interactive interpreters were first employed, appeared long before any rich graphical interfaces and GUI environments.
+This disjointed approach reflects history: text-only environments, where interactive interpreters were first employed, appeared long before any graphical interfaces.
 To this day, text-only interpreters are standard due to the relative simplicity of working with text.
 Proprietary attempts to overcome these limitations, such as the Mathematica Notebook [Wol03]_, have remained constrained by limited interoperability and a lack of standardized open formats.
 Other approaches focusing explicitly on reproducibility involve building a recipe for reproducing results only at the end of the scientific